Gratitude

 Gratitude.
 Statue in Palácio Nacional da Ajuda.

 Gratitude, thankfulness, or gratefulness is a feeling of appreciation (or similar positive response) by a recipient of another's kindness.
 This kindness can be gifts, help, favors, or another form of generosity to another person.

 The word comes from the Latin word gratus, which means "pleasing" or "thankful".
 The absence of gratitude where gratitude is expected is called ingratitude or ungratefulness.

-Gratitude has been a part of several world religions.
+Gratitude has been a fundamental part of several world religions.
 It also has been a topic of interest to ancient, medieval, and modern philosophers.

 The discipline of psychology attempts to understand the short term experience of gratitude (state gratitude), individual differences in how frequently gratitude is felt (trait gratitude), the relationship between these two, and the therapeutic benefits of gratitude.

 Philosophical approaches

 Gratitude is a topic of interest in the philosophical disciplines of normative ethics, applied ethics, and political philosophy, as well as in the field of moral psychology.
+Abraham Maslow said that the hallmark of a mature person is "the ability to appreciate again and again, freshly and naively, the basic goods of life with awe, pleasure, wonder and even ecstasy."

 A. D. M. Walker suggests, contrary to views that only characterize gratitude as a kind of reciprocity, that gratitude is appropriate even toward an unintentional kindness, such as an offhand remark from a stranger.
 Walker further observes that Thomas Aquinas commended gratefulness for what benefits one even when done from contempt, reluctance and regret.